operable/adz/README.md

 # Adz /_&#1237;dz_/

+*NOTE*: Adz is no longer being developed.
+You should probably just use Elixir's [Logger](https://hexdocs.pm/logger/Logger.html) directly.

 1. Noun: A woodworking tool used for smoothing or carving timbers.
 1. Noun: A formatting library for Elixir's Logger.